Skip to content

 • Ensure your down() function correctly reverses every change made by up().
 If down() is missing or incomplete, rollback cannot fully restore the prior schema.

-• After rollback, the migration record is removed from _migrations so the migration can be re-applied with migrate.
+• After each migration is rolled back, its record is removed from _migrations so it can be re-applied with migrate.

 Released under the MIT License.